QuokkaStake/tmtop/README.md

 A: For consumer chains, it's likely that the app cannot connect to the provider host, or it's not specified (so the app thinks it's a sovereign chain and tries to get validators out of the consumer chain).
-Additionally, this won't work with non-cosmos-sdk chains, like Nomic.
+Additionally, this won't work with non-cosmos-sdk chains, like Nomic, if the chain's Tendermint /abci_query endpoint doesn't return validators when querying for them.

 Q: The app displays some monikers as hashes on a consumer chain.